metwork-framework/mfserv/docs/950-old_docs/040-mfserv_create_plugins.md

     | **It's highly recommended** to rename (or delete) this script otherwise you will loose source and code you added or changed if you build again or install the plugin.

 .. important::
-    | Django has a security :index:`ALLOWED_HOSTS` parameter in order to prevent HTTP Host header attacks.
+    | Django has a security `ALLOWED_HOSTS` parameter in order to prevent HTTP Host header attacks.
     | By default, the template set ALLOWED_HOSTS=['localhost', '127.0.0.1', '[::1]'].
 You will definitely need to change this setting.
 In order to do this, change it:
     | - either in the **postinstall** script file before building the plugin:
     |       cat >>foo_django/settings.py <<EOF